 Rules can timeout in a variety of scenarios.
-This article will explain common reasons why a rule times out, as well as provide multiple tools for troubleshooting and resolving this issue.
+This article will explain common reasons why a rule times out, as well as provide multiple suggestions for troubleshooting and resolving issues.

-Here is an example of how a rule timeout might appear in the rule’s logs in the Rules Engine:
+Here is an example of how a rule timeout might appear in the rule logs in the Rules Engine:

-Typically, a rule times out because the amount of data being referenced is more than what the system can process.
-This can happen in multiple scenarios: the object the rule is based off of has a massive amount of data, resource utilization within your Gainsight instance is hitting its limit, or the rule’s query is not selective enough.
+Typically, a rule times out because the amount of data referenced is more than what the system can process.
+This can happen in multiple scenarios: the object the rule is based on contains a massive amount of data, resource utilization within your Gainsight instance is hitting its limit, or the rule query is not specific enough.

 With these scenarios in mind, here a few actions you can take to help reduce the chances of a timeout when constructing a rule:

 1. Use Filters Properly: Adding filters is a great way to make the query of the rule more selective, and to narrow down the amount of data the rule needs to access.

 - The order of the filters in the rule will determine the order of how they are applied in the data query.

 - Any date filters should be added first.
 Narrowing down the date range, before the rule acts on other filters in the query, is the most organized way for it to pull information, and will reduce the chance of the rule timing out.
 Below is an example of how to correctly order filters to prevent timeout errors.
 Note that the date filter is placed first in the Setup Rule section: